-Kaiware Daikon is daikon radish seed sprouts.
-It has a strong peppery taste and is used in salads, sushi, and garnishes.
+Kaiware Daikon is daikon radish sprouts.
+It has a strong, peppery flavor and is used in salads, sushi, and garnishes.

 What Does It Taste

-The sprouts have a powerful radish flavor with a peppery finish, like daikon.
+The sprouts have crisp stems, a robust radish flavor, and a peppery finish, like daikon or mustard.

 How To Use